ManageEngine® Applications Manager

 This feature supports Applications Manager with ServiceDesk Plus integration using SDP REST API Keys and automatic closing of tickets.
 Follow the steps below to configure ServiceDesk Plus Settings in Applications Manager:

 Under the Use Rest API tab enter the ServiceDesk Plus Server Details, specify the product that you wish to add - ServiceDesk Plus or ServiceDesk Plus - MSP.
-(Note - If you select ServiceDesk Plus - MSP, you will not be able to use the CMDB Modules).

 Name of the server and port number where ServiceDesk Plus is running